 The two most important lifestyle changes that you can make if you are diagnosed with PAD are exercising more regularly and stopping smoking, if you smoke.

 Evidence suggests that regular exercise helps to reduce the severity and frequency of PAD symptoms, while also reducing the risk of developing another CVD.

 The National Institute for Health and Care Excellence (NICE) recommends supervised exercise as one of the first steps for managing PAD.
 This may involve group exercise sessions with other people with CVD, led by a trainer.

-The preferred exercise is walking.
-It is normally recommended you walk as far and as long as you can before the symptoms of pain become intolerable.
-Once this happens, rest until the pain goes and begin walking again until the pain returns.
+One of the best exercises you can do is walking.
+It is normally recommended that you walk as far and as long as you can before the symptoms of pain become intolerable.
+Once this happens, rest until the pain goes, and begin walking again until the pain returns.

 Read more about health and fitness and walking for health.

 Stopping smoking will reduce your risk of PAD getting worse and another serious CVD developing.

 Research has found that people who continue to smoke after receiving their diagnosis are much more likely to have a heart attack and die from a complication of heart disease than people who quit after receiving their diagnosis.

 In addition to exercising and stopping smoking, there are a number of other lifestyle changes you can make to reduce your risk of developing other forms of CVD.